 (More fun with so-called 'wireless' chargers further down the page!)

-Other chargers use power when they are not in use. thingCHARGER has a simple switch with an LED
+Chargers use power when they are not in use.

 Some folks are all excited about the idea of wireless charging.
 Without getting too technical, its fair to say that charging things through thin air is an idea whose day has yet to come.